Knowledgeissweet/My_Story_App/story/docs/Story_docs/docs/docs/storyapp.md

             __init__.py
 ```

+> ℹ️ **Info**
-> ℹ️ **Info**: You can run the `python manage.py runserver` to confirm your project is well set-up.
+> You can run the `python manage.py runserver` to confirm your project is well set-up.
 The development server should run in your browser.
 You should see a rocket shooting flames downward about to take off, and a bold message: The install worked successfully!
 Congratulations!

 ## Creating an App